ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/session-state.md

 # Lab: Manage the Session State

 The application needs to know about the current state of the session.
 However, you will notice that both of our services are stateless.
-We could use `IdentityService.get()` each time we need to know if we have a session or not, but that seems wasteful.
+We could use `SessionVaultService.get()` each time we need to know if we have a session or not, but that seems wasteful.
 It would be better if we had something inside our application that was in charge of managing the state of the application for us.
 Enter <a href="https://next.vuex.vuejs.org" target="_blank">vuex</a>.

 In this lab you will learn how to create a basic Vuex store.